tnelsen/Drone-Data-in-Agricultural-Research/README.md

 These methods were first developed for analyzing drone based multispectral images for the Grain Cropping Systems Lab at UC Davis and thus are geared towards use in agronomic crops in a research setting.
 The methods can be used with different image capture (such as satellite) as well as in different research or production settings.

-These methods have been presented at Maptime Davis (Analyzing Drone Data October 2018) , UC Davis Plant Sciences Drone Data in Ag Research workshop (March 2019) and will be a part of UC ANR's DroneCamp 2020 (Multispectral Data Visualization and Extraction with QGIS).
+These methods have been presented at Maptime Davis (Analyzing Drone Data October 2018) , UC Davis Plant Sciences Drone Data in Ag Research workshop (March 2019), UC ANR's DroneCamp 2020 (Multispectral Data Visualization and Extraction with QGIS) and will again be a part of DroneCamp 2021.

 ## Requirements